Tickets > Tickets en Túnez

 Tickets en Túnez

-Departure to the Bardo Museum and its superb Roman mosaics, one of the most important collections in the world.The Bardo museum is situated in the old palace of the bey, in what was the countryside before, and offers both itself and and the exhibits to be admired.
+Departure to the Bardo Museum and its superb Roman mosaics, one of the most important collections in the world.The Bardo museum is situated in the old palace of the bey, in what was the countryside before, and offers both itself and the exhibits to be admired.
 The tour around the museum is a tour through Tunisian history, though dominated by Punic, Roman and Christian periods.

-desde 38,75 €
+desde 33,75 €

 desde 50 €